garrandall/popular-music-data/tracks/u-don-t-know-me-t-i-.md

-You gon make me bring this Chevy to a real slow creep My niggas hangin' out the window, mouth fulla gold teeth When the guns start poppin' wonder when it's gone cease Chopper hit you in' the side an' create a slow leak
+You gon make me bring this Chevy to a real slow creep My niggas hangin' out the window, mouth fulla gold teeth When the guns start poppin' wonder when it's gone cease Chopper hit you in' the side and create a slow leak
 We can end the speculation cuz today we gone see What's the future of a pussy nigga hatin' on me
 I give a fuck about the FED's investigation on me